dribdat/dribdat/README.md

 * `DRIBDAT_APIKEY` - for connecting clients to the remote [API](#api)

-OAuth 2.0 support is built in, currently fully supporting Slack, using these variables:
+OAuth 2.0 support is currently not available.
+For information see [issue #118](https://github.com/dataletsch/dribdat/issues/118)

-* `DRIBDAT_SLACK_ID` - an OAuth Client ID to enable [Sign in with Slack](https://api.slack.com/docs/sign-in-with-slack)
-* `DRIBDAT_SLACK_SECRET` - ..and client secret.

-Set the redirect URL in your app's OAuth Settings to `<SERVER_URL>/slack_callback`

 ## API